Search by Keyword

 Recording History

-This song was also one of the ten songs recorded on that historic day of February 11th, 1963, the day chosen to produce the first Beatles album, “Please Please Me.
-The third of three sessions that day (the evening session) was held between 7:30 and 10:45 pm at EMI Studio Two.
+This song was also one of the ten songs recorded on that historic day of February 11th, 1963, the day chosen to produce the first Beatles album, "Please Please Me."
+The third of three session that day (the evening session) was held between 7:30 and 10:45 pm at EMI Studio Two.
 Keep in mind that they had been recording since 10 am with only two 1 and 1/2 hour breaks in between.
 But those weren’t even breaks for The Beatles since they were determined to keep practicing while George Martin and his staff took their breaks.

 While just over two hours remained for the day's session, The Beatles still had half an album to record.
 So they got to work right away, but unfortunately they were off to an unproductive start.
 They tried, frustratingly, to record a McCartney / Lennon song entitled “Hold Me Tight,” going through 13 takes of the song, which took up a lot of time.
 After many false starts, breakdowns, and edit pieces, only two complete versions were performed.
 It is estimated that about 40 minutes or so were wasted with this song that never did make it on the album.
 (It was redone for their next British album “With The Beatles.”)